Georgetown Fall PF Online PF and LD

 Hey!
 My name is Xavier Rolston.
 I'm a Varsity PF debater and have experience judging.
 I consider myself a "flow judge."
 Defending your case is key to winning my ballot, as well as weighing the impacts of the round.
 I'm cool with debate jargon, speed, etc, but please don't use these with the intent of intimidating your opponents.

-MAIN IDEA: tech>truth but both matter, weigh and extend args, be nice, I'll always explain after round why I'm voting and give advice.
+TO SUMMARIZE THE INFO BELOW: tech>truth but both matter, weigh and extend args, be nice, I'll always explain after round why I'm voting and give advice.

 - (Speed and Time) I can definitely handle speed.
 However, don't supplement speed for clarity.
 I am super flexible about timing for speeches.
 You can go over time to finish a sentence or thought, but I will stop flowing after 5 seconds.
 I'll be timing everything.